 Unlike Hillyer's book, A Child's Story of America includes Christianity in its coverage.
 The revised second edition markedly expands that coverage with information on the Great Awakening, revivals, and sketches of influential Protestant ministers.
 This edition now has a strong Protestant flavor that was lacking in the first edition.

-Information has been updated through the Clinton administration including his impeachment.
+Information has been updated through the Clinton administration.